 Early Life

 Sir Gordon Wu Ying-sheung was born in Hong Kong in 1935.
-He attended Wah Yan College, a Jesuit secondary school in Hong Kong.
-Wu later studied at the University of Manitoba before transferring to Princeton University, where he earned a Bachelor of Science degree in engineering in 1958.
+He attended Wah Yan College, a Jesuit secondary school, before pursuing higher education abroad.
+His father, Wu Chung, was a self-made entrepreneur who built one of Hong Kong's largest taxi fleets.
+This upbringing instilled in Wu a strong work ethic and a focus on education.
+He went on to study engineering at the University of Manitoba and then transferred to Princeton University, where he earned a Bachelor of Science degree in engineering in 1958.

 Rise to Success